 Improving Built-In Infotainment Systems Cause Less of a Distraction

 According to the Executive Director of the AAA Foundation for Traffic Safety, the smartphone-based software that Google and Apple are providing infotainment technology for requires less demand on drivers.
 Improvements to the technology continue to be made, but the simplicity and familiarity of the design demands less of the driver’s attention and causes less of a distraction.

 The AAA study also found that all automakers do not install the apps in the same way.
 Depending on the manufacturer, the functions that get locked when the vehicle is moving may vary.
 AAA is sharing this information with car manufacturers so that they can improve the design and functionality of their infotainment systems, making them less distracting to drivers.
 AAA’s President and CEO said that automakers can limit driver distractions by utilizing key design elements of CarPlay and Android Auto.

 Because many navigation and infotainment systems are optional features, they can cost thousands of dollars on top of the price of the vehicle.
 The navigation apps on smartphones are free, and consumers are familiar with how they operate.
 While the cost savings is a major benefit, the fact that they are proving to be less distracting is the most important thing.

-Baltimore Car Accident Lawyers at LeViness, Tolzman & Hamilton Represent Victims of Distracted Driving Accidents
+Baltimore Car Accident Lawyers at LeViness, Tolzman & Hamilton Represent Victims of Accidents Due To Distractions